-It is possible to enter buying and merchandising without a degree but in such a competitive industry, where the number of job applications far outweigh the number of vacancies, many employers prefer graduates.
+It's possible to enter buying and merchandising jobs without a degree, but in a competitive industry, where the number of applications outweighs the number of vacancies, many employers prefer graduates.

-What skills do employers look for?
+What skills do retail employers look for?

-'Trainee buyers need to demonstrate a natural affinity for product, trend and colour and have an insight into the way consumers are shopping,' explains Julie.
-‘You need to be able to multi-task, keep a clear focus under pressure and evidence excellent time management skills.'
+Trainee buyers need to demonstrate a natural affinity for product, trend and colour and have an insight into the way consumers are shopping.
+Aspiring merchandisers need to possess the ability to understand what appeals to customers.

 Other useful qualities include:

 - interpersonal skills - making sure that fashions arrive in store at the optimum time is a collaborative effort between many retail departments.
-A friendly, enthusiastic and outgoing attitude will ensure that you get the help you need to complete the job;
+A friendly, enthusiastic and outgoing attitude will ensure that you get the help you need to complete the job

-- analytical skills, commercial focus and a talent for spotting trends;
+- analytical skills, commercial focus and a talent for spotting trends

 What are my career options?